jlmelville/sneer/docs/references.md

 Carreira-Perpinán, M. A. (2010, June).
 The Elastic Embedding Algorithm for Dimensionality Reduction.
-In *Proceedings of the 27th International Conference on International Conference on Machine Learning (ICML-10)* (pp. 167-174). http://faculty.ucmerced.edu/mcarreira-perpinan/papers/icml10.pdf (PDF)
+In *Proceedings of the 27th International Conference on Machine Learning (ICML-10)* (pp. 167-174). http://faculty.ucmerced.edu/mcarreira-perpinan/papers/icml10.pdf (PDF)